isabella232/cultureamp-style-guide/guide/src/pages/components/Button/button.md

   '{TipContainer,TipCard}': components/tip-card
 ---

-<InlineNotification persistent={true} type="cautionary" title="Out of date">This documentation is out of date while we update the site.
-Until then, Culture Amp employees can refer to the <a href="https://cultureamp.atlassian.net/wiki/spaces/CA/pages/916161089/Kaizen+Visual+Documentation+Status">visual documentation status page on the wiki</a>.</InlineNotification>
+<div><InlineNotification persistent={true} type="cautionary" title="Out of date">This documentation is out of date while we update the site.
+Until then, Culture Amp employees can refer to the <a href="https://cultureamp.atlassian.net/wiki/spaces/CA/pages/916161089/Kaizen+Visual+Documentation+Status">visual documentation status page on the wiki</a>.</InlineNotification></div>

 # Button